nicolgit/Azure-B2C-playground/setup-apiscientificcalculator.md

 It is now the time to build the real API.
 We will implement the API with the controller [Controllers/CalcController.cs](nicold.playground/nicold.APIScientificCalculator/Controllers/CalcController.cs)****

 The sequence of operation needed to authenticate the API is similar to APICalculatator.
 The interesting part is the API to API portion of the code.
-Here the main attention point
+Here the main attention points:

 ### Make the Get Asyncronous
  	public async Task<IActionResult> Get(string op, [FromQuery] double param1, [FromQuery] double param2)